-Winrock recognizes that men, women, boys, and girls experience poverty and development differently, based on prevailing social norms and unequal access to resources and opportunities.
+Winrock recognizes that all genders, adults and children, experience poverty and development differently, based on prevailing social norms and unequal access to resources and opportunities.
 Gender-based constraints limit the freedom of individuals of all genders to fully exercise their rights and realize their full potential in societies and institutions.
 Development challenges require solutions that address gender-based constraints and create an inclusive enabling environment for all individuals and communities to contribute to and benefit from development.

-Winrock is committed to analyzing gender differences in its programs and creating equitable opportunities for women, men, boys, and girls—including those in the LGBT community—to overcome barriers, contribute to their communities’ development, and realize their full rights and potential.
+Winrock is committed to analyzing gender differences in its programs and creating equitable opportunities for all genders, adults and children, to overcome barriers, contribute to their communities’ development, and realize their full rights and potential.

 Winrock also is committed to implementing institutional practices that create equal opportunities for men and women in its work around the globe, and to providing staff with the awareness, knowledge, and tools necessary to implement this policy.